Do you know how to measure?

 Most everyone did a variation on putting a long board on the top of the car, holding it level to the ground, and measuring the distance between the board and the ground.

 All scientists make assumptions; good scientists realize when they do"So, when you say that the height you actually measured is the same as the height of the car, you are making a basic assumption.
 What is that assumption?"
-It takes a while, but with leading questions and other hints, most see that the basic assumption is that they are setting up a rectangle, and that a property of rectangles is that opposite sides have the same length.
-At this point I like to remind my students that we are going to be using a lot of the geometry and algebra that they have learned.
+It takes a while, but with leading questions and other hints, most see that the basic assumption is that they are setting up a rectangle.
+They are also using the property of rectangles that opposite sides have the same length.
+At this point I like to remind my students that we are going to be using a lot of the geometry and algebra that they have learned in the math classes they have had already.

 Very good scientists ask if the assumptions have validity"So, convince me that you set up a rectangle."
 Again, it takes a little bit to get the class to realize that there needs to be at least 3 right angles.
 It then boils down to having level ground and to holding the board parallel to the ground.
 All of this is to get students to realize that the act of measuring is more than just reading numbers off a device.